-A new, free program helps Missouri jails to begin enrolling people in Medicaid while they are incarcerated, with the goals of preventing recidivism, reducing health care costs, & increasing community wellbeing.
+A free program helps Missouri jails begin enrolling people in Medicaid while they are incarcerated, with the goals of preventing recidivism, reducing health care costs, & increasing community wellbeing.

-The programs are run by jail staff but utilize community health workers and volunteers to assist incarcerated people apply for Medicaid.
+The programs are run by jail staff and use volunteers to assist incarcerated people to apply for Medicaid.
 Eligible people who are enrolled while in jail have Medicaid coverage immediately upon their release.